 If you experience any problems installing or running the PIT, please contact firstname.lastname@example.org

 Please read the installation instructions below for your preferred operating system:

-The Phase I Tool has been tested on Windows 7 and Windows 10.
-In semester 2022B the PIT is distributed with the required version of Java 1.8.
+The Phase I Tool has been tested on Windows 7, Windows 10, and Windows 11.
+In semester 2024A the PIT is distributed with the required version of Java 1.8.

-- Download the current Windows distribution of the Phase I Tool and right or shift+click the file named pit_2022B.1.0.0_windows.exe
+- Download the current Windows distribution of the Phase I Tool and unpack the zip file.

 - The Windows distribution is provided as a Windows executable installer.